Strangers (Bring Me the Horizon song)

 "Strangers" (stylised as "sTraNgeRs") is a song by British rock band Bring Me the Horizon.
-Produced by Zakk Cervini, BloodPop and Evil Twin, it was released as the second single from the group's upcoming second Post Human release, following 2020's Post Human: Survival Horror, on 6 July 2022.
+Produced by Zakk Cervini, BloodPop and Evil Twin, it was released as the second single from the band's seventh studio album Post Human: Nex Gen on 6 July 2022.

 Promotion and release

 On 27 May 2022, the band unveiled an edited version of "Strangers" for the first time during a DJ set at their Malta Weekender Festival.
 The band were originally meant to release the single prior to the festival but were unable to due to not being able to shoot a music video in time.
 On 22 June, they formally announced the official release date of "Strangers" for 6 July 2022.
 On the day of the song's release, "Strangers" was premiered on BBC Radio 1 during Clara Amfo's "Future Sounds" segment as the "Hottest Record" ahead of the music video being released an hour later.